Off pist skiing in Japan - Powder, Sushi and Onsen

 The following personal equipment you need to have with you, this is not included in the price.

-• Skis with touring bindings
+• Ski equipment – skis with touring bindings

-• Backpack
+• Headlamp

 Included in price

-• Professional guidance and instructions of the Authorized Mountain Guide
+• Professional guidance and instructions of the authorized mountain guide

 • Safety equipment for off-piste skiing (transceiver, shovel, probe)

-• Accommodation including breakfast 8 nights
+• Accommodation including breakfast, 8 nights

 • All transportation during the week